junxit/us-congress-bills-110/bill.md

     - **(B)** by striking “is exempt from the antitrust laws and from all other law,” in the third sentence and inserting “is exempt from all other law (except the antitrust laws referred to in subsection (c)),”; and
   - **(2)** by adding at the end the following:
     > - **(c)** *Application of antitrust laws*
     >   - **(1)** *In general* Nothing in this section exempts a transaction described in subsection (a) from the application of the Sherman Act (15 U.S.C.
 1 et seq.), the Clayton Act (15 U.S.C.
 12, 14 et seq.), the Federal Trade Commission Act (15 U.S.C.
 41 et seq.), section 73 or 74 of the Wilson Tariff Act (15 U.S.C.
 8–9), or the Act of June 19, 1936 (15 U.S.C.
 13, 13a, 13b, 21a).
+The preceding sentence shall not apply to any transaction relating to the pooling of railroad cars approved by the Surface Transportation Board or its predecessor agency pursuant to section 11322 of title 49, United States Code.
     >   - **(2)** *Antitrust analysis to consider impact* In reviewing any such transaction for the purpose of any provision of law described in paragraph (1), the Board and any other reviewing agency shall take into account, among any other considerations, the impact of the transaction on shippers and on affected communities.

 - **(c)** *Conforming amendments*